Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Accordingly, serum = whole blood - (blood cells + fibrinogen and clotting factors II, V, VIII)

 Summary of the Differences Between Serum and Plasma

-- Anticoagulant is needed for the seperation of plasma, while no anticoagulant are required for the seperation of serum.
+- Anticoagulant is needed for separating plasma, while no anticoagulant is required for separating serum.

-- Plasma has comparatively higher concentration of proteins than serum.
+- Plasma has a comparatively higher concentration of proteins than serum.